-Fixed-income securities are debt instruments issued by governments, corporations, or other entities with a promise to pay the investor (lender) a fixed interest amount on scheduled dates and to pay back the principal at maturity.
+Fixed-income securities are debt instruments issued by governments, companies, and other entities with a promise to pay the investor (lender) a fixed interest amount on scheduled dates and to pay back the principal at maturity.

 One main similarity between securities in this class of investment assets is that investors know beforehand how much to expect in interest payments (returns), and when to expect the payments.

 The term “bonds” encompasses investments in which an investor loans money to an entity (government, corporation, etc.) at a predetermined interest rate and length of time.
-Examples of bonds include:
+Examples of bonds are:

 Government bonds: These bonds are issued by a sovereign or federal government.

 Provincial/Municipal bonds: These are issued by a province, state, city, or municipality.

 Corporate bonds: Corporate bonds are issued by a company or business.